awb1015/gitpoint/README.md

 ## Usage

 1. Right-click on any line in your code or select a large block of code
-2. Select "GitPoint: Copy GitHub Permalink"
+2. Select "GitPoint: Copy Permalink"
 3. Share the link!

 The extension automatically:
 - Uses the current branch if it exists on remote
 - Falls back to the default branch if needed
 - Generates stable permalinks using commit hashes
+- Works with Github, GitLab or BitBucket depending on where your remote is hosted

 ## Requirements

 - VS Code 1.85.0 or higher
 - Git installed and configured
-- GitHub repository with remote configured
+- Repository with remote configured

 ## Installation